BCG-X-Official/facet/sphinx/source/tutorials.rst

 .. raw:: html

     <p>Get started exploring the tutorial below by clicking on the section links,
-    deepen your understanding by reading the associated Gamma Scope article (click here), and explore/download the notebook for yourself here:
+    deepen your understanding by reading the associated GAMMA Scope article (click here), and explore/download the notebook for yourself here:
     <a href="https://mybinder.org" target="_blank">
     <img src="https://mybinder.org/badge_logo.svg"></a>